Drop-In Perceptual Optimization for 3D Gaussian Splatting: Results

 \cref{fig:erank_hist_barcelona} shows the erank histograms for the \texttt{Barcelona} scene (more details on the other scenes in the BungeeNeRF dataset are in~\cref{appendix_sec:erank_details}).
 WD-based objectives (WD and \mbox{WD-R}) produce densities shifted towards lower erank values, indicating a stronger tendency to form anisotropic Gaussians compared to pixel-level losses.
 This allocation pattern reflects how perceptual optimization exploits directional primitives to represent local structures.
 Specifically, the increased anisotropy allows splats to better represent high-frequency details and fine textures, as their elongated shapes conform to local geometry and reduce rendering blur~\cite{kerbl3Dgaussians, huang20242dgs}.
 Visual inspection (\cref{fig:generation_comparison_main_text}) and the user study (\cref{fig:elo_indoor_outdoor}) confirm that such anisotropy indeed helps with representing texture and regular structure, for instance in the large-scale city scene example shown in~\cref{fig:teaser}.
+Beyond Gaussian shape, \mbox{WD-R} also shifts \emph{where} capacity is allocated across the view: \cref{fig:density_heatmap_main} compares splat density heatmaps of original 3DGS and \mbox{WD-R} on a representative view, showing that \mbox{WD-R} concentrates splats on texture-rich regions (a larger version and additional details are provided in~\cref{appendix_sec:density_heatmaps}).

-However, we notice that this tendency can also lead to undesirable ``web-like" artifacts in some scenarios as shown in~\cref{fig:spiderwebs}, particularly in regions containing dense high-frequency detail but with a low budget of splats.
+However, we notice that this tendency can also lead to undesirable ``web-like'' artifacts in some scenarios as shown in~\cref{fig:spiderwebs}, particularly in regions containing dense high-frequency detail but with a low budget of splats.
 In this situation, WD may allocate a few highly elongated Gaussians to match local statistics (mean and standard deviation in a deep feature space; see~\cref{eq:WD}).
 This leads to web-like structures that crudely (but economically!) imitate texture.
 Pixel-level losses avoid this behavior, but instead produce overly smoothed reconstructions.

 These artifacts of the WD loss can be mitigated by increasing the splat count, \eg by adjusting the global scaling factor ($\gamma$ in~\cref{eq:2D_distortion}).
 We find that a more efficient remedy is to use the regularized variant \mbox{WD-R}, which combines WD with a modest pixel-level term. \mbox{WD-R} suppresses these artifacts without inflating the splat count and consistently yields better perceptual metrics (\cref{tab:3dgs_generation_indoor_outdoor}) and human preference ratings (\cref{fig:elo_indoor_outdoor}).